victor-gurbani/JuFo2026/Article.md

 - Engineered 36 descriptive metrics split across harmonic (16), melodic (11), and rhythmic (9) families before feeding them into the statistics stack.
 - Ran 36 omnibus ANOVAs and 162 Tukey HSD contrasts; 27 features and 56 composer pairings cleared the α=0.05 bar, energising the narrative in the later sections of this article.
 - Re-verified rhythmic outliers after feature extraction refinements: Debussy’s “La cathédrale engloutie” retains the widest rhythmic dispersion (std. note duration 1.63) thanks to alternating long pedal clusters and brief ornamental pickups, while Bach’s chorale anthology still posts the highest syncopation ratio (0.356) driven by suspension-heavy half-beat entries across 11k events.
 A refreshed syncopation detector now adapts to in-score meter changes, confirming these extremes are musical traits rather than tooling artifacts.
+- Added an interactive embedding explorer (`feature_embedding.py`) that projects all 36 features into a 3D Plotly scatter.
+PCA runs now report per-axis variance and dump loadings (`data/stats/pca_loadings.csv`) so the directions can be interpreted via their dominant metrics; t-SNE is available for curved manifolds when linear axes blur stylistic differences.
+- Enriched score inspection tooling (`annotate_musicxml.py`) to tag passing tones, appoggiaturas, and other dissonances with colours and lyric labels, plus optional PDF/PNG renders via a MuseScore command template for collaborators without notation software.

 Run `python3 src/aggregate_metrics.py` from the repository root to reproduce every figure in this highlight reel.